1. Home

 A Shared Ownership property is designed to be more reasonably priced, because you’re only buying a portion.
 This means that you need a much smaller deposit, around 5%, which (depending on the area you’re buying in) could be as little as a few thousand pounds.

-However, this doesn’t mean that there aren’t other costs associated with buying a shared ownership home.
 Whilst the deposit will be low, you will have to be able to cover not only the monthly cost of a mortgage, but also the rent you need to pay on the remaining portion of the property.
-On top of that there may be service charges and one off maintenance fees.
+On top of that there may be service charges and one-off maintenance fees.
 Be aware that these service charges can increase, as can your rent.

 It’s also important to remember that every time you wish to increase the portion that you own of the property, you’ll have to get a valuation, pay for a conveyancing solicitor and pay for stamp duty again.
 If your property increases in value, you may find that the next portion you buy is worth more than expected.

-Who can I buy a shared ownership property from?
+Who can I buy a Shared Ownership property from?

-Shared ownership properties are originally built as part of a new build plot and belong to the housing association.
+Shared Ownership properties are originally built as part of a new build plot and belong to the housing association.
 This allows the property developers to fulfil ‘affordable housing’ obligations that allow them to build.
-The housing association then sell them on to people who fulfil the criteria and could not afford to buy a property in that area otherwise.

 The vast majority of rental homes delivered through the new Affordable Homes Programme also have a right to shared ownership.
 Though tenants in these homes must meet certain eligibility requirements in order to become shared owners.
 They: